dorbalmas/t-cv/README.md

 - Turkish (Türkçe)
 - Vietnamese (Tiếng Việt)

-Help by [translating Reactive Resume](https://translate.rxresu.me) to your language!
+Help by [translating TivlotCV](https://translate.rxresu.me) to your language!

 ## Tutorial

-The docs include an extensive [Tutorial](https://docs.rxresu.me/tutorial) section which outline the features of Reactive Resume and help you through building your first resume on the app.
+The docs include an extensive [Tutorial](https://docs.rxresu.me/tutorial) section which outline the features of TivlotCV and help you through building your first resume on the app.

 ## Build from Source